Back to All Events

 1. Jurisdiction and Legal Framework

-Jungle Guides International is a Canadian organization, and all agreements, disputes, or claims related to our services shall be governed by and interpreted in accordance with the laws of the Province of Nova Scotia, Canada, and applicable Canadian federal law.
+Jungle Guides International is a Canadian organization.
+All agreements, disputes, or claims related to JGI services are governed by the laws of the Province of Nova Scotia, Canada, and applicable Canadian federal law.

 2. International Association of Jungle Guides (IAJG) – Global Protection